We've independently reviewed this article to make sure it's as accurate as we can make it.

 It’s totally understandable!
 While some floors, such as luxury vinyl plank flooring, ceramic flooring, or tile flooring, are water-resistant, laminate flooring can be easily damaged by the element.

-Laminate flooring and water could lead to disaster in your home.
-If water gets underneath your laminate flooring, some incredibly nasty water damage could result.
-Even though laminate flooring is relatively inexpensive, it is also not water-resistant.
-Therefore, you need to run water tests, dry the area, and possibly replace the flooring.
+Laminate flooring and water can lead to disaster in your home.
+If water gets underneath your laminate flooring, extensive water damage can result.
+Therefore, you must run water tests, dry the area, and possibly replace the flooring.

 The Materials Needed

 If there’s water under your laminate floor, you must ensure you have the right materials.
 First, you’ll need something you can use to remove excess water, such as a mop or a bunch of towels.

 From what I’ve seen, unless the damage is very extensive or water under your floorboards has been present for a while, there’ll be no need to replace the entire flooring.
 However, we won’t know for sure until we dig deeper.